hyperledger/indy-hipe/text/0002-agents/README.md

 https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8/edit#heading=h.2e5lma3u6c9g)
 (or, for agents of things like IoT devices, pets, and similar things, a single _controller_).
 2. It holds cryptographic keys that uniquely embody its delegated authorization.
-3. It interacts using interoperable [agent-to-agent protocols]( https://github.com/hyperledger/indy-hipe/pull/69).
+3. It interacts using interoperable [DID Comm protocols]( https://github.com/hyperledger/indy-hipe/pull/69).

 These characteristics don't tie an agent to Indy or to a blockchain